Skip to main content

 Canvas Pilot

 In addition to the early surveys, Pepperdine launched an LMS pilot.
-For the Fall 2024 term, we chose the Canvas LMS for comparison with Courses.
+For the Fall 2024 term, the University chose to pilot Canvas for comparison with Courses.
 The Technology and Learning team partnered with senior leadership at each of the schools to identify faculty participants.
 The pilot included additional surveys and focus group discussions to gather feedback.

 Frequently Asked Questions